astrodee/threadcount/ROADMAP.md

 - Single gaussian → returns `[]`.
 - Two gaussians: ratio and delta-center are correct to floating-point tolerance.
 - The main component (highest flux) is excluded from the output list.
+- When the second gaussian has higher flux, it becomes the main and the first becomes the secondary (tests the `np.argmax` path in the other direction).

 **`marginal_fits`**
 - `None` model (un-fitted spaxel) → `False` (no user check needed).